SchaeferFelix/Coursera_Capstone/README.md

 <br/>
 I labeled all features, except the 1st most common venue, depending on their quintilized values with the following categories: Lowest, Low, Medium, High, Highest

-### Outlook
+### Methodology

-In the next part of the report I will discuss the analysis and results in more details
+Methodology section which represents the main component of the report where you discuss and describe any exploratory data analysis that you did, any inferential statistical testing that you performed, if any, and what machine learnings were used and why.